Science United Project

 Kit 2: Balloon Hovercraft

-1. Students create their own hovercraft and then test it by timing the amount of time in motion with a stopwatch
+Students create their own hovercraft and then test it by timing the amount of time in motion with a stopwatch.
+They can also observe how the balloon hovercraft moves on different surfaces to learn about friction.

 Kit 3: Pom-Pom Catapult

-1. Students build their own catapult and design a paper target.
-They launch pom-poms at the target and add up their amounts
+Students build their own catapult using craft sticks and rubber bands.
+They draw a target on a blank paper and launch the pom-poms at it adding up their amounts.

 Magnetism & Electricity Unit

-Students learn about magnetic forces, North and South poles, and build a magnet fishing pole to test objects to see which are attracted to the magnet
+Students learn about magnetic forces, North and South poles, by building a magnetic fishing pole using paper straws, wax strings, paper clips and magnets with holes to test objects and see which are attracted to the magnet.

 Kit 2: Magnet Field Frame